tfussell/mandarin/README.md

-# WinDock v0.5-alpha
+# WinDock v0.6-alpha

-WinDock is a graphical dock for Windows&copy; in the style of [Docky](http://wiki.go-docky.com) for GNU/Linux.
+WinDock is a graphical application launcher written in C#/WPF for Windows&copy; in the style of [Docky](http://wiki.go-docky.com) or Cairo-Dock (http://glx-dock.org).
-It is currently a work-in-progress and is not distributed with binaries yet.
+It is currently a work-in-progress and is not ready for general use.

 ## Features